 Why Are Home Insurance Deductibles Important?

 Deductibles help to keep insurance premiums more affordable by preventing any small or unnecessary claims.
-Moreover, the amount you choose directly impacts your monthly costs; higher deductibles lower your premiums, while lower deductibles offer more protection but result in higher insurance payments.
+Moreover, the amount you choose directly impacts your insurance premiums.
+Higher deductibles lower your premiums, while lower deductibles offer more protection but result in higher premiums.

 What are the Most Common Home Insurance Deductibles?